 This report uses the International Futures (IFs) modelling platform to analyse the current state of development and the most likely development pathway of the Horn countries to 2040.
-The presentation of the Current Path scenario (see Chart 1) is followed by the development of
+The presentation of the Current Path forecast (see Chart 1) is followed by the development of scenario components.
+These are then combined into a comprehensive scenario where the countries and the region are able to get on a sustainable and peaceful development trajectory.